-Systems have relevant, highquality data and parameters to implement most decisions in real time with minimal human interference Key takeaways - 34% of global respondents described their state as Automated - Regionally, Hong Kong and the US lead the pack with 60% and 57% at the latter two stages of their Autonomous Finance journey - A considerable percentage of respondents from DACH (32%), Scandinavia (42%) and the UK (36%) are still in the Traditional stage - Banks reported being furthest along on their autonomous journey in reporting and forecasting with 51% in the latter two stages - due to continued challenges in creating the needed data foundation to draw on. - Digging into the sector and regional responses reveals that Banks are furthest along on their Autonomous journey in this particular area, with 51% reporting at the latter two stages while Media lagged with only 38% at the latter two stages.
-Regionally, Hong Kong and the US lead the pack with 60% and 57% at the latter two stages of their Autonomous Finance journey.
-Key takeaways - 47% of global respondents described their state as Integrated - The US reports the highest percentage at the autonomous stage at 21% - well over the global benchmark - 6 of the 9 regions reported <9% are at the autonomous stage Regionally, the US reported the highest percentage at the Autonomous stage at 21%, well over the global benchmark of 10%.
-Looking at the sector breakdown shows 15% of Manufactures and 13% of CPG/Retail organizations have reached the Autonomous stage in this area.
-Final reflections The quantitative and qualitative research demonstrates that the vision of Autonomous Finance has struck a chord with many respondents.
+IT and Finance working in full lockstep to scope. test and implement new tech use cases Key takeaways - 47% of global respondents described their state as Integrated - The US reports the highest percentage at the Autonomous stage at 21% - well over the global benchmark - 6 of the 9 regions reported <9% are at the Autonomous stage Observations Almost half of the respondents sit at the Integrated stage with regards to People, culture and leadership.
+For this group, IT and Finance are well connected but perhaps not fully joined up and working together as a single unit.
+People, culture and leadership did have the lowest percentage of respondents at the Traditional stage compared to the other three areas.
+Regionally, the US reported the highest percentage at the Autonomous stage at 21%, well over the global benchmark of 10%.
+Looking at the sector breakdown shows 15% of Manufacturers and 13% of CPG/Retail organizations have reached the Autonomous stage in this area.
+Final Reflections The quantitative and qualitative research demonstrates that the vision of Autonomous Finance has struck a chord with many respondents.
 Most finance professionals want to move towards the role of a strategic business partner and away from a solely accounting and compliance-focused role.
 They realize that technology can play a key role in this shift and are at various stages of the journey.
 While some respondents appeared not to be fully aware of the benefits of Autonomous Finance, in each one of the qualitative interviews the CFO and CIO subjects increasingly recognized the value as their knowledge builds.
 To stay competitive in business as well as in the search for finance talent, this shift towards autonomous finance is a case of when and not if.
 Of course, barriers exist - particularly securing investment, establishing a reliable data foundation and acquiring the needed skillset, but there is no sign that any of these challenges are insurmountable.
 We recommend beginning this journey by ensuring you have robust data management practices in place.
 High-quality, comprehensive data is the foundation upon which all autonomous financial processes are built.
 Once your data is in order, the next step is to focus on automation.
 Automating routine financial tasks not only increases efficiency but also reduces the risk of human error, freeing up your team to focus on more strategic activities.
 Start with simple processes like invoicing or expense tracking, and gradually move towards more complex tasks.
 Integrating AI into your financial operations is another essential step.
 Begin with small, manageable projects to test the waters-don't be afraid to fail, as each failure provides valuable insights and lessons.
 Embrace a culture of experimentation and continuous improvement and think in terms of short sprints and quick wins rather than long-term, multi-year projects.
 Aim for initiatives that deliver tangible value in a matter of months, not years.
-This approach not only keeps the momentum going but also helps in garnering support and demonstrating the benefits of autonomous finance early in the journey.
+This approach not only keeps the momentum going but also helps in garnering support and demonstrating the benefits of Autonomous Finance early in the journey.
 In conclusion, the research underscores that the shift towards Autonomous Finance is not just a theoretical concept but a practical and necessary evolution for finance professionals seeking to elevate their roles within their organizations.
 The evidence from both the quantitative and qualitative data outlined in this report highlights a clear desire among finance teams to embrace technology and transform into strategic business partners.
 We look forward to publishing this report next year to see how Finance teams have progressed on the journey to Autonomous Finance.

-ි Industry Sector Results
+Industry Results